christopher-gomez/twitter-bot-manager/README.md

 npm i twitter-bot-manager
 ```

+That's it.

-Or download it directly from here and add it to any project, just don't forget to install it's dependencies first.
+Or you can download it directly from here and add it to any project, just don't forget to install it's dependencies first.

-1. Clone the repo
+2. Clone the repo

 ```sh
 git clone https://github.com/christophgomez/twitter-bot-manager.git
 ```

-2. Change directories
+3. Change directories

 ```sh
 cd twitter-bot-manager
 ```

-3. Install NPM packages
+5. Install NPM packages

 ```sh
 npm i
 ```

+6. Add to your project directory

 <!-- USAGE EXAMPLES -->

 ## Usage

-There's more than one way to skin a cat, and there are many ways to use this package.

 Here's a small step-by-step to get a simple bot up and running.